 A Tanzanian visitor’s visa should be obtained in your country of origin by contacting the Tanzanian embassy or consulate.
 The visitor visa costs $50 to 100 depending on which country students are coming from.
-They will then need a CTA residence permit to study at KCMC but this can only be obtained for them by KCMC once they have arrived in Tanzania with the help of the KCMC International Office.
+They will then get a a business visa at airport or any boarder in Tanzania.For those who will stay at KCMC more than 90days they will get assistance for registration once they have arrived in Tanzania with the help of the KCMC International Office.
 In order to register them with the local authorities (Immigration) they need to bring the following:

 You will be made most welcome at any Church Service either at KCMC or elsewhere in Tanzania, even if you do not understand the language.
 KCMC has its own Lutheran Chapel, which was built in 1998.
 You will find the building near the main entrance to the hospital.
 Staff prayers in Kiswahili are held each weekday morning at 7.30am.
 On Sundays there is an English service in the Chapel at 8.00 am, followed by a Swahili service at 10.00 am.
 There are also Catholic Services held at KCMC.
 During the week these services are held on Tuesday, Thursday and Friday at 5.30 pm in the Small Assembly Hall on the ground floor of the hospital.
 On Sundays an English service is held at 7.30 am and a Swahili service held at 10:30 am in the main Lecture Hall.
 There are many other Christian churches in Moshi, including Anglican and Pentecostal, as well as meeting places of other faiths.
 Do please ask if you would like to know more.